 - This is something Snowpark is looking to directly solve since they provide a single layer to access their data and open up the use of the DataFrame API.
 This means you don’t have to access files directly and worry about issues like small files.

 - Managing and troubleshooting partitions and garbage collection.

-- This is the most common problem with Spark, and tends to be the most difficult to solve.
+- This is the most common problem with Hadoop or other file-based data lakes and tends to be the most difficult to solve.

 - Generally, troubleshooting requires knowledge at a deeper level to understand data skew and how the code is being executed across compute nodes.

 In short, Snowpark is an exciting step into the data application world and we are excited to partner with Snowflake on the journey.
-As we learn more about the topic we will be sharing tips and tricks to help educate you on your journey.
+As we learn more about Snowpark, we will be sharing tips and tricks to help educate you on your journey.